 Strong AI (Artificial General Intelligence – AGI / Strong AI)

-AGI is the theoretical type of AI that can comprehend, learn, and apply knowledge to a variety of tasks similar to a human being.
-General AI would be able to think, quickly adjust to unfamiliar surroundings, and make multi-step decisions with little guidance.
-AGI systems would not need to be retrained for specific tasks and could transfer knowledge across domains.
+AGI is the theoretical type of AI that can comprehend, learn, and apply knowledge across a wide variety of tasks, similar to a human being.
+Unlike Narrow AI, General AI would be able to reason, adapt to unfamiliar situations, and make multi-step decisions with minimal guidance.
+It would not require retraining for each new task and could transfer knowledge seamlessly across domains.

 Examples (theoretical/future-use):